feilipu/NASCOM_BASIC_4.7/README.md

 - There is a 16_16x16 multiply `MLDEBC` used to calculate table offsets, which was optimised to use shift instructions available to the Z80.
 I experimented with different zero multiplier checks, and with removing the checks, but Microsoft had already done the right optimisation there, so it was left as it was.
 - The extensions that Grant Searle had inserted into the operand evaluation chain to check for Hex and Binary numbers were moved to the end of the operand checks, so as not to slow down the normal operand or function evaluation.
 Code flow for Hex support was simplified and more fully integrated.

-Doing these changes got about 6% improvement in the benchmarks.
+Doing these changes achieved about 6% improvement in the benchmarks.

 The next step was to use the [`z88dk-ticks`](https://github.com/z88dk/z88dk/wiki/Tool---ticks) tool to evaluate hotspots and try to remediate them.
 Using the debug mode it is possible to capture exactly how many iterations (visits) and how many cycles are consumed by each instruction.